 Prerequisites: Mathematics 31 or 31L or an equivalent course (Advanced Placement course credit allowed); Mathematics 32 or 32L or 41 or an equivalent course (Advanced Placement course credit allowed); Mathematics 103 and Mathematics 104 or equivalent courses.
-(Many upper level mathematics courses assume programming experience at the level of Computer Science 4.
-Students without computer experience are encouraged to take Computer Science $6.^{\dagger}$) (Revised 4/14/95.)
+(Many upper level mathematics courses assume programming experience at the level of Computer Science 4.†)

-Major Requirements: Six and one-half courses in mathematics numbered above 104 including Math 121 or 200, and Math 139 or 203.
-(Revised 7/6/98.)
+Major Requirements: Seven courses in mathematics numbered above 104 including Math 121 or 200, and Math 139 or 203.